Frequently Asked questions

 Will there be any performances of student works?
 If so, will my parents/friends be able to attend?

 Yes!
-Students will be assigned to write a miniature (1–2 minutes) for either string quartet or voice and piano.
-The performance will take place in Rock Hall on the last day of the camp, and will be open to the public.
-The performance will also be professionally recorded!
+Students will be assigned to write a short work (ca. 2 minutes) for either the concert track ensemble (flute, cello, piano) or the tech track ensemble (SPLICE ensemble).
+The performance will take place on Temple University campus on July 26th, and will be free and open to the public.
+The performance will also be professionally recorded.

 I've never really composed before, but am interested in learning and I can sing or play an instrument.
 Can I still apply?